vinceskahan/v5wiki/OpenWeatherMap.md

 ### Changes to the OpenWeatherMap API

 The current OpenWeatherMap API is version 3.0.
+Perhaps the most significant change introduced in the 3.0 API is a timestamp - if your weather station has a data logger, historical records will be uploaded to OWM during catchup.
+This was not possible in the pre-3.0 API.

-If you would like to use the pre-3.0 API, use version 0.4 of the weewx-owm extension:
+However, if you would like to use the pre-3.0 API, use version 0.4 of the weewx-owm extension:

 http://lancet.mit.edu/mwall/projects/weather/releases/weewx-owm-0.4.tgz